HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 The [Async Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) allows you to read and write data from or to the clipboard.
 Due to its asynchronous nature, it enables use cases like scaling down an image while pasting it—all without blocking the UI.
 It replaces less capable APIs like `document.execCommand()` that were previously used to interact with the clipboard.

 #### Write Access
-The Async Clipboard API offers two methods to copy data to the clipboard: The shorthand method `writeText()` takes plain text as an argument which the browser then copies to the clipboard.
-The `write()` method takes an array of clipboard items that could contain arbitrary data.
-WebKit currently restricts the supported data formats to plain text, HTML, URL lists, and PNG images.
+The Async Clipboard API offers two methods to copy data to the clipboard: The [shorthand method `writeText()`](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText) takes plain text as an argument which the browser then copies to the clipboard.
+The [`write()` method](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/write) takes an array of clipboard items that could contain arbitrary data.
+Browsers can decide to only implement certain data formats.
+The Clipboard API specification specifies a list of [mandatory data types](https://www.w3.org/TR/clipboard-apis/#mandatory-data-types-x) browsers must support as a minimum, including plain text, HTML, URI lists, or PNG images.

 ```js
 await navigator.clipboard.writeText('hello world');